-Similarly to the former map, several seeds (5, 37, 141) did not present version B with the highest correlation value.
+Similarly to the former map, several seeds (5, 37, 141) did not result in version B having the highest correlation value.
 For seed 5, this difference is illustrated in the plot above, while for the two other seeds, the difference is significantly lower and is only noticeable in the detailed results.

 It is also worth noting the seemingly balanced performance observed between version B1 and version B2.
 In three seeds (18, 93, 101), versions B1 and B achieved higher correlation values, while in another three seeds (127, 144, 150), versions B2 and B exhibited superior performance.